floledermann/bok-modern-cartography/README.md

 ## Preface / Guidelines

-- Not a curriculum (but potential basis)
+- Not a curriculum (but potential basis for curriculum development)
 - No 1:1 mapping of ICA commissions, GIS&T BoK etc. (although informed by these)
 - Entries are not of equal importance & volume, but should identify distinct topics
 - Should identify core and related fields, linking to other disciplines / BOKs